FlutterPortugal/FlutterWorkshop/workshop/exercises/basic-multi-child-widgets/README.md

 ## Setup

-- Copy the content of `main.txt` into the file this folder into `/my_app/lib/main.dart`
+- Copy the following content into the file this folder into `/my_app/lib/main.dart`

+<<< @/my_app/lib/exercises/basic-multi-child-widgets/main.dart

 ## Tasks